-1. September 2018.
+September 2018.
 I saw Anthony’s towering figure from all the way down the other side of the platform as I stepped off the train at Shangdi Subway Station.
 I couldn’t help but feel a little emotional as we hugged, after all it had been a long day of travel and it felt… just… bizarre to be back in Shangdi three and a half years after I’d bid both him and the place goodbye that sunny April morning.
-I’ve never done two My 5s on the same place before, but this Shangdi reunion had been long in the planning and I felt that… for better or for worse… it needed to be documented.
+I’ve never written two travel reports on the same place before, but this Shangdi reunion had been long in the planning and I felt that… for better or for worse… it needed to be documented.

 For my original Shangdi article click here.

-To read more about China’s amazing capital, check out My 5s from all around Beijing.
+To read more about China’s amazing capital, check out travel reports from all around Beijing.

 I’ve also written an army of reports from all around the country.